koayon/awesome-adaptive-computation/README.md

 > It's remarkable how close current approaches are to the original gating network.
 > They also show intuitive expert specialisation on the task of vowel discrimination.

+**Conditional Computation, Bengio et al. (2016)** [pdf](https://arxiv.org/pdf/1511.06297.pdf)

+> They use Reinforcement Learning to train a policy gradient to decide which parts of the network to activate, in effect learning a dropout policy.

 ## Open Source Libraries

 🌟 **DeepSpeed-MoE, Microsoft: Rajbhandari et al (2022)** [blog](https://www.microsoft.com/en-us/research/blog/deepspeed-advancing-moe-inference-and-training-to-power-next-generation-ai-scale/), [pdf](https://arxiv.org/pdf/2201.05596.pdf), [code](https://github.com/microsoft/DeepSpeed/tree/master/deepspeed/moe)